 (WordPress Market Share.
 Source: w3techs.com)

-WordPress is so popular, that trying to keep up with the latest statistics on WordPress is very difficult because the information changes so frequently.
+WordPress is so popular, that even trying to keep up with the latest statistics on WordPress is difficult because the information changes so frequently.

 (Source: https://wordpress.org/download/counter)

-Note: The above download number represents only the latest version of WordPress.
-Around one third of all current users have not yet upgraded their installations to the latest version …
+Note: The above download numbers represents only the most recent version of WordPress.
+Around one third of all current users have not yet updated their installations to the latest release …

-Even as this post was being written, the number of downloads is already increasing.
-If you click on the link above and visit the WordPress download counter site, you will see a significantly higher figure … perhaps even a newer version, as the WordPress development team continually updates the software to fix security issues and bugs, and add new or improved features.
+Even as this article was being written, the number of downloads has already grown.
+If you click on the link above and visit the WordPress download counter site, you should expect to see a significantly higher number of downloads … perhaps even an updated version, as the WordPress community continually updates the software to fix security issues and bugs, and add new or improved features.

-(Over 100 new versions of WordPress have been made available to date)
+(Over 100 new versions of WordPress have been released in its first 11 years)

 - v.3.6 = Oscar Peterson (August 1, 2013),